CDRT/docs/bios/settings/thinkpad/keyboardmouse.md

 <details><summary>Fn Sticky Key</summary>

-One of 2 Possible options:

-1.	**Off** - Fn key will not switch to sticky state.
-Default.
-2. On - User can press Fn key to keep it in a pressed condition, then press the desired function key.
-The action is equivalent to pressing the required key and the Fn key simultaneously.
+Whether User can press Fn key to keep it in a pressed condition, then press the desired function key.

+?> Equivalent to pressing the required key and the Fn key simultaneously.
 When User presses the Fn key twice, the state is locked until User presses the Fn key again.

+Possible options:

+1.	**Off** - Default.
+2. On -

 | WMI Setting name | Values | Locked by SVP | AMD/Intel |
 |:---|:---|:---|:---|